Roriz/zapecho/README.md

 - mandar mensagem para o medico perguntando coisas
 - reshedule agent
 - rename workflow_user to thread
+- unify base agent into AgentEngine
+- create workflow to support more than 1 product to 1 schedule (like sales products or services)
+- create workflow to support 1 product to multiple schedules (medical clinic with mutiple medics with same product or barber shop)
+- unify slots interface

 ## Agent
 Agent is a autonomous entity that can perform actions on behalf of a user.
 Agents are small tasks resolver like discover the user intent or find the best date and time.
 Agents are the building blocks of the workflow.